Getting Started

 The following information explain how to get started by implementing the SDK in your app.

-Flutter dependance
+Flutter dependency

 dependencies: